Ologies Series: Interactive Fantasy Encyclopedias

 Who writes the Ology books?

-The Ology books are usually presented as lost diaries that have been written a fictional author or special investigator in the field of study.
+The Ology books are usually presented as lost diaries that have been written by a fictional author or special investigator in the field of study.
 The books are illustrated by different artists, including Wayne Anderson, Ian P. Andrew, Douglas Carrel, Chris Forsey, Anne Yvonne Gilbert, Nick Harris, John Howe, G. Hunt, J.P.
-Lambert, R. Sella, Nghiem Ta, Carole Thomann, omislav Tomic, Helen Ward, and A. J. Wood,.
+Lambert, R. Sella, Nghiem Ta, Carole Thomann, Tomislav Tomic, Helen Ward, and A. J. Wood.

 Who publishes the Ology books?